-GPA is determined by calculating the total number of quality points a student earns each semester and dividing the points by the total number of subjects taken, beginning with the freshman year.
-Honors courses earn one additional quality point and Advanced Placement courses earn two additional quality points.
+- Honors courses earn one additional quality point (including honors level college courses) - Advanced Placement courses earn two additional quality points.
 Class rank is determined by the calculated weighted grade point average.
 Valedictorian and Salutatorian are calculated by the weighted GPA at the end of their senior year.
 Honor graduates (including Valedictorian and Salutatorian) will be those students who successfully complete the requirements for being a Transylvania Scholar.